 The command implementation, fitmap, also includes some important features not available in the Fit in Map dialog:

-See also: Volume Viewer, Map Coordinates, Fit to Segments, measure correlation, measure rotation, ChimeraX videos: fitting and applying symmetry, fitting an AlphaFold prediction
+See also: Volume Viewer, Map Coordinates, Fit to Segments, measure correlation, measure rotation, saving maps after fitting, and ChimeraX videos: fitting and applying symmetry, fitting an AlphaFold prediction

 Fit in Map can be started from the Volume Data section of the Tools menu (more...).